Haris-Anees/AI-Powered-Text-Summarization-Tool/README.md

     ```

 - **Export the OpenAI API Key Temporarily**
-  - Before running the Flask application, the user needs to export the API key in the terminal:
+  - Before running the Flask application, you need to export the API key in the terminal:
     - **On Mac/Linux**:
       ```bash
       export OPENAI_API_KEY="your-openai-api-key-here"